How to Create a Rideshare App for Your Offline Business

 Not only does carpooling help save on your ride, but it also preserves the environment.
 Fewer cars on the road reduce our carbon emissions.

 In P2P carsharing, the typical car rental fleet is replaced with a fleet made up of vehicles owned by members.
-With peer-to-peer carsharing, car owners can make extra money when they aren’t using their cars.
-In turn, renters can access nearby vehicles and pay only for the time they need.
+With peer-to-peer carsharing, car owners can make extra money when not using their cars.
+In turn, renters can access nearby vehicles and pay only for the needed time.

 Popular with travelers, especially during trips abroad, companies such as Getaround, Turo, Zipcar, RelayRides, and Hertz have successfully implemented P2P carsharing.